How My Intent To Help

 I hope this story has inspired you, and I hope you take some time to look at the work you are doing and ask yourself the following questions as you reflect on your own journey and dreams.

-- Where do I believe it will take me?
+- Where do I believe this initiative and my efforts to promote it will lead?
+Who will it serve?

-- Within what guidelines/values will I go on this journey?
+- Within what guidelines & values will I adhere to as I go on this journey?

 For all of you who are active and veterans in the military, THANK YOU!